-Author has written 12 stories for My Little Pony, Fallout, Halo, Left 4 Dead, and Dead Space.
+Author has written 11 stories for My Little Pony, Fallout, Halo, and Left 4 Dead.

 The UK’s number one fictional entertainment company!